Pujols cheered in return, but Angels fall to Cardinals 5-1

+ST. LOUIS (AP) — Albert Pujols drew so many cheers in his return to St. Louis, he even apologized to Cardinals pitcher Michael Wacha.

-ST. Louis (AP) — Albert Pujols drew huge cheers in his long-awaited return to St Louis, but Marcell Ozuna spoiled the homecoming with a home run that helped the Cardinals beat the Los Angeles Angels 5-1 on Friday night.
+Pujols was showered with ovations in his long-awaited return to Busch Stadium, but Marcell Ozuna spoiled the homecoming with a home run that helped the Cardinals beat the Los Angeles Angels 5-1 on Friday night.

+“They showed you why they are the best fans in baseball,” Pujols said.

 Pujols spent the first 11 years of his All-Star career with the Cardinals, helped them win the 2011 World Series and then signed with Angels as a free agent.
 Due to inconsistent interleague scheduling, this was the first time the Angels have visited St. Louis since Pujols left.

-Pujols went 1 for 2 with a walk in a rather eventful evening at Busch Stadium.
+The slugger went 1 for 2 with a walk before being pulled for a pinch-runner.

-In the bottom of the first with Matt Carpenter batting, the ballpark’s alarm system was falsely activated, prompting a brief delay and sending a scattering of fans to the concourse.
-In the fourth, Cardinals first baseman Paul Goldschmidt hammered a foul fall that went completely out of the stadium.

 Pujols received a standing ovation from the sellout crowd of 48,423 every time he stepped to the plate, including one in the first inning that lasted over a minute.
 He embraced Cardinals catcher Yadier Molina before batting, prompting the fans to get even louder.

+“It’s pretty amazing.
+I’m just glad to be able to play here for 11 years and have the great memories.
+I was pretty close from having a couple of tears there I think, especially when I hugged Yadi and we had that little moment to ourselves.”

-In the fourth, Cardinals starter Michael Wacha drew a smattering of boos after walking Pujols on four straight pitches to lead off the inning.
+In the fourth, Wacha heard a smattering of boos after walking Pujols on four straight pitches to lead off the inning.
 Pujols got more cheers heading to the dugout after being erased on a forceout.

+“He’s a dangerous hitter, I’m not trying to leave anything over the middle there,” Wacha said.
+“Ended up walking him and I guess the crowd didn’t like it too much,” Wacha said.

+Wacha singled in the fifth.
+Pujols, playing first base, told Wacha he was sorry the ovations were messing with his routine.

+In the bottom of the first with Matt Carpenter batting, the stadium’s alarm system was falsely activated, prompting a brief delay and sending a scattering of fans to the concourse.

+In the fourth, Cardinals first baseman Paul Goldschmidt hammered a foul fall that went completely out of the stadium.

 Cardinals fans chanted “Let’s go, Albert” during Pujols’ at-bat in the seventh and he got a cheer as he beat out an infield single to lead off the frame.
-He got a final standing ovation after being lifted for pinch-runner Wilfredo Tovar two batters later.
+He drew a final standing ovation after being lifted for pinch-runner Wilfredo Tovar two batters later.

+“I think Yadi did a nice job of giving the fans an opportunity to cheer Albert each time he came to the plate,” Angels manager Brad Ausmus said.
+“Having played here many times and seeing how Cardinals fans react to even visiting players, I fully expected that to happen.”

 Ozuna’s solo homer in the sixth broke a 1-1 tie.
 Ozuna also had RBI singles in the fourth and seventh.